Burkitt lymphoma (BL) is a very fast growing form of non-Hodgkin lymphoma.

 BL may first be noticed as a swelling of the lymph nodes (glands) in the head and neck.
 These swollen lymph nodes are often painless, but can grow very rapidly.

 In the types commonly seen in the United States, the cancer often starts in the belly area (abdomen).
-The disease can also start in the ovaries, testes, brain, and spinal fluid.
+The disease can also start in the ovaries, testes, brain, kidneys, liver, and spinal fluid.

 Other general symptoms may include: